agb5003/pip/final/final.md

 ### c).
 Assigning points and calculating goal difference for each team

 If we imagine the array of structs as a table (conveniently, the array is literally named `table[]`), then the rows represent different teams, and the columns represent the members of the struct.
-Then we can visualize this operation as the function being passed a single row of the table and writing the results of the calculation into two columns.
+Then we can visualize this operation as the function being passed a single row of the table and writing the results of the calculation into two columns of that row.

 <p align='center'> <img src='./assets/calc_score_annotated.png' width=75%> </p>

 The fields colored in yellow are already given to us, but we still need to fill in the points and goal difference for each team in our imaginary table—the fields in red.
 This is done by passing the pointer to each team's data into a function that does the calculation and writes the result back into the correct fields.
 This pointer is declared as `SC *team`: a pointer to an SC-type variable.
-Since what we have is a pointer to a struct, we can use the arrow operator to access and write to the members:
+Since what we have is a pointer to a struct, we can use the arrow operator in the function to access and write to the members:

 ```C
 void calc_score(SC *team)